TheBlazingOak/A-New-Sun-Will-Rise/README.txt

 Cool Map Mod Creator
 Square Shaded Flag Frame Creator

 Certain flags were taken from the internet, and we'd like to thank the creators of those flags.
+If you find your flag in use, and wish to see it gone please contact Oak.

 Lead Developer:
 Oak